Article

 Would become:

-The a and b are not intended to indicate explicitly ‘top’ and ‘bottom’ but simply their ordering on the page.
+are not intended to indicate explicitly ‘top’ and ‘bottom’ but simply their ordering on the page.
 The layout artist will arrange the pictures to best accommodate their shape.
-It is most common to have just two images on each page, but three or four may be possible (depending on shape) and can be indicated using c and d.
+It is most common to have just two images on each page, but three or four may be possible (depending on shape) and can be indicated using c

 It’s an expressive syntax, since it inherently defines the order and position of the images.
 Using this numbering, all that is required for the layout artist is a text document with the picture number in double square brackets, followed by its caption.